KavinilavanDK/Exp-7-Synchornous-counters-/README.md

+### Name: KAVI NILAVAN D K
+### Roll No: 23014025
-# Exp-6-Synchornous-counters - up counter and down counter
+# Experiment 06: Synchronous counters- Up counter and Down counter
+# AIM
-### AIM: To implement 4 bit up and down counters and validate  functionality.
+To implement 4 bit up and down counters and validate functionality.
+# Equipments Required:
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+Hardware: PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+Software: Quartus prime
-### THEORY
+# Theory
 ## UP COUNTER
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).